AdobeDocs/campaign-classic.en/help/delivery/using/pre-processing-instructions.md

   <%@ include option='NmsServer_URL' %>
   ```

-  Use the personalization button in the delivery wizard to get the correct syntax.
+  Use the personalization button in the delivery assistant to get the correct syntax.

 ## [!DNL value] {#value}